Avinash2468/avinash2468.github.io/_pages/projects.md

 permalink: /projects/
 ---

 Projects are one of the ways to learn something new.
-There is no such thing as a completed project.
-Here is the list of projects I own:
+Here is the list of projects I have worked on or am currently working on:

 ## Notable Projects